Remember when Ukrainian forces used a flamethrower drone to attack a Russian tank?

 Photo Credit: Telegram @kiber_boroshno

-The video of the attack showed what happened from the perspective of the drone used in the assault, as well as from another drone that captured the power of the new weapons from afar as the attack drone swept across the forested Russian position dropping molten thermite.
+The video of the attack showed what happened from the perspective of the drone used in the assault, as well as from another drone that captured the attack as the dragon drone swept across the forested Russian position dropping molten thermite.

 Photo Credit: Telegram @kiber_boroshno